How often can you refinance?

-However, everyone’s finances are different.
+However, everyone’s personal finances are different.
 A general rule of thumb is to calculate how long it takes to break even on your closing costs and start seeing real savings.

-You’ll pay around 2-5 percent on average of your loan amount in closing costs.
+You’ll pay around 2-5% on average of your loan amount in closing costs.
 You can use these costs along with what you’re saving in payments to calculate how many months it will take to recoup the money and break even.